 Have you been charged with committing Petty Theft with a Prior?
 Violation of Penal Code 666 can be a serious felony or misdemeanor offense, depending upon the circumstances surrounding your current and prior theft conviction.
 A previous criminal history has the potential to increase penalties for new offenses.
 If convicted, you could face years behind bars and financial penalties.
-Call us today to obtain a free theft case evaluation and find out what penalties you may be facing.
+Call one of our burglary lawyers in Orange County today to obtain a free theft case evaluation and find out what penalties you may be facing.

 What is California Penal Code 666?